 In some workers’ compensation cases, you may be on “light duty” instead of a full work restriction.
 This means that you may perform some work but are restricted from performing other tasks.
 You can still qualify for compensation depending on the extent of work you can do.
 For instance, if you are on light duty and can only work a limited number of hours, you may receive compensation for your un-worked hours.

 During your period of light duty, you must report any income to your employer or the workers’ compensation insurer so that they may account for your proper amount of required compensation.
 Failure to report any income, even while on light duty, is also subject to civil or criminal prosecution.

 Workers’ compensation benefits are meant to allow employees time to recover from their injuries.
 Failing to behave appropriately while on leave from work can cost you your benefits and call your claim into question.
 While you may feel able to do work from home, earning additional money when you should be recovering constitutes fraud.

 California insurance fraud law requires proof of intent to prosecute a case.
-If you have unknowingly committed insurance fraud by conducting work at home, consult with a skilled attorney to receive help managing the potential legal consequences.
+If you have unknowingly committed insurance fraud by conducting work at home, consult with a skilled workers’ compensation lawyer to receive help managing the potential legal consequences.